In this article

 3. Designer collaborations, marrying sports and fashion together

-Adidas has done a number of highly successful designer collaborations in the past, and continues to produce even better ones each year.
+Adidas has done a number of highly successful designer collaborations in the past and continues to produce even better ones each year.

-These designer collaborations produce radical new styles of product, thereby enlarging the appeal of the brand to even greater audiences.
+These designer collaborations produce radical new styles of the product, thereby enlarging the appeal of the brand to even greater audiences.

 These designer collaborations also bring inspiration to in-house Adidas designers, encouraging them to be more adventurous in their designs.